 - e-dpas.kml: The list of ESC-activated DPAs.
-There are 105 ESC-activated DPAs in total. - p-dpas.kml: The list of portal-activated DPAs.
+There are 105 ESC-activated DPAs in total, of which 94 cover 3550-3650 MHz and are monitored by ESCs.
+Eleven of the DPAs, mostly port and harbor areas, operate down to 3500 MHz, and that portion of their operations that is below 3550 MHz is protected from OOB emissions from CBRS and is assumed to be always activated. - p-dpas.kml: The list of portal-activated DPAs.
 The sites require co-channel protections in the 3550-3650 MHz range, and also OOB protection in the range 3500-3550 MHz.
-The OOB protections for P-DPAs are only required when OOB operations are scheduled through the portal. - gb-dpas.kml: A list of ground-based radar sites that operate below 3550 MHz, that are protected from CBRS OOB emissions.
+However, unlike a few ESC-activated DPAs that require OOB protections that are always on (because ESCs do not detect out-of-band), the OOB protections for P-DPAs are only required when OOB operations are scheduled through the portal. - gb-dpas.kml: A list of ground-based radar sites that operate below 3550 MHz, that are protected from CBRS OOB emissions.
 However, because of the nature of the interplay of CBRS OOB emission masks combined with the receive filter of the radars, industry and government jointly decided to implement protections as if these sites were co-channel with CBRS, but with much higher CBRS channel-by-channel interference criteria that take the CBRS emissions masks and radar receive filters into account.
 The DPAs are always on. - exz.kml: Exclusion zones in which CBRS operations over specified frequency ranges are forbidden at all times.
 There are three exclusion zones of 80 km radius around inland radar sites at Pascagoula MS, Pensacola FL, and St. Inigoes MD, in which operations in the 3650-3700 MHz band are prohibited.
 Operations in 3550-3650 MHz are forbidden at the Nevada Test and Training Range.